tupio/ktu-notification-bot/README.md

 # KTU Notification Bot
 [The bot]() that scrapes [KTU Website](https://ktu.edu.in/eu/core/announcements.htm) and publish new post at [KTU Notifications](https://t.me/KTU_RC/) telegram channel.
 Consider placing a :star: for this repo :smile: .

+###Disclaimer
+Polling fequently can harm the site, and consume bandwidth of the original site.

 ## Install & Development
 * Install Python 3
 * Install packages mentioned in the [requirements.txt](requirements.txt)